 This course introduces students to computer science.
-Students will design 2D and 3D video games independently and as part of a team, using industry-standard game development tools and applying the software development life-cycle model.
-They will also design array algorithms and write and use subprograms within computer programs.
+Students will design software independently and as part of a team, using industry-standard programming tools and applying the software development life-cycle model.
+They will also write and use subprograms within computer programs.
 Students will develop creative solutions for various types of problems as their understanding of the computing environment grows.
-They will also explore emerging research in computer science, and global career trends in computer-related fields.
+They will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in computer-related fields.